Performance Evaluation of Capacitive Based Force Sensor for Electroencephalography Head Caps

 C. Castellini and V. Ravindra, “A wearable low-cost device based upon Force-Sensing Resistors to detect single-finger forces,” in 5th IEEE RAS/EMBS International Conference on Biomedical Robotics and Biomechatronics, 2014, pp. 199–203.

-S. Parmar, I. Khodasevych, and O. Troynikov, “Evaluation of Flexible Force Sensors for Pressure Monitoring in Treatment of Chronic Venous Disorders,” Sensors, vol. 17, no. 8, p.
-1923, Aug.
-2017.
+S. Parmar, I. Khodasevych and O. Troynikov, “Evaluation of Flexible Force Sensors for Pressure Monitoring in Treatment of Chronic Venous Disorders,” Sensors, vol. 17, no. 8, p.
+1923, 2017.

-W. Y. Du, Resistive, Capacitive, Inductive, and Magnetic Sensor Technologies.
-2015.
+W. Y. Du, Resistive, Capacitive, Inductive, and Magnetic Sensor Technologies, 2014, CRC Press.